Home > Recipes > Cakes > The BEST Banana Cake

 While this is an easy banana cake recipe, here are a few simple tips to ensure it turns out just right:

-4. Ripe Banana – For best flavor, always use really dark and spotty bananas!
-Also make sure to mash and measure the banana to ensure you have exactly 1 1/2 cups.
+1. Ripe Banana – For best flavor, use really dark and spotty bananas – like nearly to the point of rotting.
+Also make sure to mash and measure the banana to ensure you have exactly 2 cups!
+It usually takes about 5 bananas for me.

 Banana Cake FAQs